Older man using binoculars to birdwatch in marshes

 Barrow Common

 Barrow Common sits on top of a hill less than a mile from the sea overlooking Brancaster Staithe.
-This area of wooded heathland gives panoramic views of the north Norfolk coast.
-Its patchwork of habitats provides homes for firecrest, marsh harrier and turtle dove, bats, bees, wasps and butterflies and the common lizard.
-It has recognised ‘Dark Sky’ status, making it a great place to view night skies.
+This area of wooded heathland gives panoramic views of the coast.
+Its patchwork of habitats provides homes for firecrest, marsh harrier, turtle dove, bats, butterflies and the common lizard.
+It also has recognised ‘Dark Sky’ status.

 Barrow